Financial core: Entertainment industry unions

 SAG-AFTRA members, for example, agree to adhere to Global Rule One which states, "No member shall render any services or make an agreement to perform services for any employer who has not executed a basic minimum agreement with the union, which is in full force and effect, in any jurisdiction in which there is a SAG-AFTRA national collective bargaining agreement in place.
 This provision applies worldwide."
 Simply put, a SAG-AFTRA member must always work under a union contract around the globe.
+The FiCore, viewed as anti-union or "scabs" by the union, makes a choice not to honor this pledge.